romanov/wfx-s3-go/README.md

 ## Current limitations

-- x64 only; there is no 32-bit build.
+- x64 only; there is no 32-bit build. (use https://github.com/k0zmo/s3cmd for x86)
 - Foreground transfers only.
 - No resume or multipart upload support.
 - Virtual folders are browse-only; mkdir and remove-directory are not exposed.